saullocastro/latex_template/README.md

 ## Overview

-This repository provides a latex template for creating JB2 (Jupyter Book 2) books using MyST Markdown, specifically configured for bachelor’s and master’s thesis layouts. {todo: these will probably look different, different repos?}
+This repository provides a LaTeX template for creating JB2 (Jupyter Book 2) books using MyST Markdown, specifically configured for bachelor’s and master’s thesis layouts. {todo: these will probably look different, different repos?}

 Folders in this repository: